open-cluster-management-io/open-cluster-management-io.github.io/content/en/scenarios/manage-cluster-with-multiple-hubs.md

 An example built with [kind](https://kind.sigs.k8s.io) and [clusteradm](https://github.com/open-cluster-management-io/clusteradm/releases) can be found in [Manage a cluster with multiple hubs](https://github.com/open-cluster-management-io/OCM/tree/main/solutions/multiple-hubs).

 ### Run the agents in the hosted mode on the hosting clusters
-By leveraging the hosted deployment mode, it's possiable to run OCM agent outside of the managed cluster on a hosing cluster.
+By leveraging the hosted deployment mode, it's possible to run OCM agent outside of the managed cluster on a hosing cluster.
 The hosting cluster could be a managed cluster of the same hub.

 <div style="text-align: center; padding: 20px;">
    <img src="/multi-hubs-hosted1.png" alt="multiple hubs in hosted mode" style="margin: 0 auto; width: 60%">